 Careers Education, Advice, Information & Guidance Statement

-With 464,000 young people between the ages of 16-24 unemployed as of August 2018 it has never been more important to provide vital guidance and support to ensure the young people of our school community remain learning but are given the necessary information, guidance and education to make informed and impartial decisions at the vital transition points within their educational learning journey.
+516,000 young people aged 16-24 were unemployed in January-March 2020, an increase of 35,000 from the previous quarter and an increase of 49,000 from the year before according to the Youth unemployment statistics published in May 2020.
+Since this pre-dates the impact of Covid-19 it has never been more important to provide vital guidance and support to ensure the young people of our school community remain learning but are given the necessary information, guidance and education to make informed and impartial decisions at the vital transition points within their educational learning journey.

-To ensure that at the end of their time at DCHS all learners progress into positive outcomes involving further learning, apprenticeships or work and that they have developed the necessary employability skills to negotiate the world of work successfully.
+To ensure that at the end of their time at DCHS all learners progress into positive outcomes involving further learning, apprenticeships, traineeships or work and that they have developed the necessary employability skills to negotiate the world of work successfully.

 Our discreet Careers Programme focuses on the following areas in each of the Year Groups: